nolanking90/texlab/crates/formatter/README.md

 - Increased modularity.
 The current formatting logic is over complicated and many cases are handled inside the `TexParent::format` function.
 It would be easier to add new rules and handle special cases if formatting rules were refactored.
-This may require chaning the intermediate representation to use cominators like typical pretty printers (see [here]{https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf}).
+This may require changing the intermediate representation to use combinators like typical pretty printers (see [here]{https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf}).
 - More tests.
 - Benchmarks against other latex formatters (e.g. latexindent).